 To do so, compare the general expression for the Fourier

-Note that in this section, the wave number space will be shown only in the 0 cross-section.
-A full three-dimensional space, like the one of figure 6.17, would get very messy when crystal structure effects are added.
+Note that in this section, the wave number space will be shown only in

 It is of course not that strange that the simple cubic lattice would work here, because the assumed wave number vectors were derived for electrons in a rectangular periodic box.